Browse Topic: Fuel pumps

 Spitaletti, Laís Scotelarida Fonseca, Márcio Ghiraldelli

 In the present problem, we have studied mechanical & aero dynamic induced noise.
 Mechanical noise refers to noise generated by the vibrating surface of the engine structure, engine components and engine accessories after excitation by reciprocating or rotary components.
 Aero dynamic noises are due to air intake and exhaust of the gases.
 In the present study, the identification of the engine sources such as Engine Structural Noise, Fuel Pump Noise, Oil Pan Noise, Air Suction Noise and Exhaust Noise has been performed.
 These four noise sources like Fuel pump, oil pan, Suction noise and Exhaust noise were isolated through wooden/plastic/steel ducts by acoustical duct method for a 80.85 kW diesel engine coupled with a hydraulic dynamo meter at different speeds and load conditions.
 The results were compared with the overall/structural Sound Pressure Level (SPL).
-The SPL of engine sources like oil Pan, fuel pump & Air intake are also plotted to show the ranking of all sources and also
+The SPL of engine sources like oil Pan, fuel pump & Air intake are also plotted to show the ranking of all sources and also checked the impact of speed and load on noise ranking of the components/systems of the engine.

 Goel, ArunkumarMeena, Avadhesh Kumar

 Dimethyl ether (DME) is a promising substitute for diesel as a fuel in heavy-duty engines.
 This article presents the comparison between a diesel- and a DME-powered compression ignition engine.
 The diesel-powered version was initially characterised at a range of operating points before being converted to operate on DME.
 This was achieved by replacing fuel system components with bespoke DME-compatible engine parts.
 An off-board fuel pressurisation and conditioning system was designed to replace the existing high-pressure fuel pump, while maintaining all other engine hardware and components.
 Engine behaviour, in terms of combustion and emissions on both fuels was examined.
 Firstly, the effect of varying recirculated exhaust gas (EGR) concentration at constant excess air ratio, combustion phasing (CA50) and equal fuel delivery rate (by energy input) was interrogated.
-DME combustion was significantly faster, as combustion duration was reduced by around 30%, in some cases, when comparing to
+DME combustion was significantly faster, as combustion duration was reduced by around 30%, in some cases, when comparing to diesel.
+The DME-powered version of the engine was also found to produce lower carbon monoxide (CO) and unburned hydrocarbon (uHC) emissions.
+Up to a threefold reduction was measured, depending on engine load.
+NOx emissions worsened, when transitioning to DME, for the medium load case.
+The low-load EGR sweep showed minimal changes in NOx emissions.
+High-pressure EGR can significantly lower DME NOx emissions to below the diesel baseline levels, depending on engine load and speed, as demonstrated by the results of the 8-mode test runs.
+Given the extremely low particulate emissions, higher EGR concentrations can be utilised by engines operating on DME.
+Despite resorting to the use of bespoke equipment in this study, the challenges faced during the engine conversion were deemed manageable with the currently available technology.

 Apostolou, ChristosElliott, ThomasRutledge, JohnButcher, DanielLong, EdwardSpencer, Adrian

 This study investigates the failure mechanisms of needle bearings within fuel transfer pump assemblies through a comprehensive approach combining endurance testing, detailed inspection, the Dykem blue method, proximity sensors, and finite element analysis (FEA).
 The findings reveal critical insights into the causes of failure, highlighting significant axial displacement, with a maximum of 0.37 mm measured by proximity sensors.
 The Dykem technique identified distinct wear patterns across various components, pinpointing areas of high stress and potential failure.
 Detailed bearing inspections uncovered trunnion damage and abrasive wear, corroborated by FEA, which quantified displacements of 0.144 mm in the x-direction, 0.030 mm in the y-direction, and 0.015 mm in the z-direction.
 The primary operational factors contributing to bearing failure were contamination and inadequate axial control.
-These insights are pivotal, as they align with and expand upon established literature on bearing
+These insights are pivotal, as they align with and expand upon established literature on bearing failures, providing a deeper understanding of the interplay between mechanical wear and operational conditions.
+Despite the robustness of the methodology, challenges included ensuring the accuracy of axial displacement measurements and replicating real-world operational stresses in a controlled environment.
+The study proposes several recommendations to enhance axial support and optimize system design to mitigate the identified issues.
+The societal impact of this research is significant, offering potential improvements in machinery reliability, which can lead to enhanced industrial efficiency and safety standards.
+This work advances the current knowledge in the field and provides practical solutions for extending the lifespan and performance of critical mechanical components in fuel transfer systems.

 Kaliyanda, Aneesh

 This study looks at the effects of low-viscosity fuel on high-pressure fuel pump durability.
 Several high-pressure fuel pumps were allowed to operate with low-viscosity fuel on a custom test stand until failure.
 Fuel-pumps lasted 0.3-294 hours before failure.
 The fuel pumps failed by experiencing a sharp rise in the low-pressure outlet fuel temperature due to scuffing of the camring-bucket interface.
 We describe a technique for analyzing acoustic emission sensor data to monitor the status of the fuel pump.
-Acoustic emission signals were able to detect a two-stage failure process of scuffing initiation on a single camring-bucket interface to propagation of damage to the other interfaces
+Acoustic emission signals were able to detect a two-stage failure process of scuffing initiation on a single camring-bucket interface to propagation of damage to the other interfaces.

 Murthy, NikhilCoburn, VincentMatzke, CalebBerkebile, Stephen